Book Review - 101 Foods That Could Save Your Life

 I found the next section "Throw Me a Lifesaver!" to be very interesting.
 Grotto goes into detail about how each food helps the body in specific ways.
 For example, on page 148 he details how ginger helps to fight morning sickness and motion sickness.
 Ginger also has been found to help people with osteoarthritis and cancer; specifically ovarian cancer and colon cancer.
 He goes into details as to how and sometimes even cites studies that have been done showing how these foods help.
 He has certainly done his research on the top 101 foods.

 There is still more information about each food though.
 There are tips for using the foods and even a recipe for each food in the book.
 You might think the book is huge with all this information but it is only 356 pages - about 3 pages devoted to each food.
 Grotto has been very thorough in this book, however it is a quick read (if you skip over the words you can't pronounce) and is very concise and well written.

 Of the 101 foods on Grotto's list we eat 36 of them pretty consistently.
 There are another ten to fifteen that we eat occasionally when they are in season and readily available.
 This isn't bad, but it could certainly be better.
 There were some foods on the list that I had never heard of such as cardamom and teff.
 There were some surprises in chocolate and coffee (believe me we have those areas covered here).

 I found 101 Foods That Could Save Your Life very helpful and interesting.
 Reading this book has helped me gain a better understanding of why we should be eating the foods that everyone knows are good for you.
-It provides a little added motivation to eat the foods you have grown up disliking.
+It provides a little added motivation to eat the foods you have grown up disliking or avoiding.
 Time to try something new!
 I just hope the kids are game for this.
 My goal is to get us eating more than 60 of these foods on a regular basis.
 If you are looking to improve the way you eat, this is a great book to help you on your journey.